-Epigenetics refers to the range of heritable changes in the structure of chromatin able to affect gene expression, and represents the molecular reaction to all the environmental changes[27].
-These chromatin modifications are orchestrated by different kind of enzymes, such as DNA methyltransferases (DNMTs), or enzymes controlling post-translational histone modification, as Histone deacetylase (HDACs) and histone acetyltransferases (HATs)[28].
-Epigenetic mechanisms are involved in the progression from undifferentiated to differentiated state, through silencing of self-renewal genes and activation of differentiation markers.
-The onset of these specific gene expression patterning is stimulated by developmental and environmental stimuli, causing changes in the chromatin structure, thus allowing a specific transcriptional program, with a mechanism not fully clarified yet[29-31].
-Therefore, epigenetic has a central role not only during embryogenesis but also in maintaining tissue homeostasis and controlling the regenerative potential through the adulthood[32].
-Wang et al[33] demonstrated that histone deacetylase 6 (HDAC6) takes part in dental MSC differentiation and osteoblast maturation, maintaining dental and periodontal tissue homeostasis.
-Interaction between histone deacetylase Sirtuin 6 (Sirt6) and Ten-eleven translocation (Tet) enzyme is involved directly in the regulation of Oct-4, Sox-2 and Nanog genes, finely tuning pluripotency and differentiation balance in ESCs[34].
-Santaniello et al[35] (2018) described that a combination of melatonin and vitamin D activates HDAC 1, and the (NAD)-dependent deacetylases Sirtuins 1 and 2, in ASCs.
-The final effect was an inhibition of adipogenic differentiation even when cells were cultured in a medium able to prime adipogenic differentiation[35].
+Epigenetics refers to the range of heritable changes in the structure of chromatin able to affect gene expression and represents the molecular reaction to all the environmental changes[27].
+These chromatin modifications are orchestrated by different kind of enzymes, such as DNA methyltransferases (DNMTs), or enzymes controlling post-translational histone modification, as Histone deacetylase (HDACs) and histone acetyltransferases[28].
+Epigenetic mechanisms are involved in the progression from the undifferentiated to differentiated state, through silencing of self-renewal genes and activation of differentiation markers.
+The onset of these specific gene expression patterns is stimulated by developmental and environmental stimuli, causing changes in the chromatin structure, thus allowing a specific transcriptional program, with a mechanism not fully clarified yet[29-31].
+Therefore, epigenetics has a central role not only during embryogenesis but also in maintaining tissue homeostasis and controlling the regenerative potential through adulthood[32].
+Wang et al[33] demonstrated that HDAC6 takes part in dental MSC differentiation and osteoblast maturation by maintaining dental and periodontal tissue homeostasis.
+Interactions between the HDAC Sirtuin 6 (Sirt6) and Ten-eleven translocation (Tet) enzyme are directly involved in the regulation of Oct-4, Sox-2 and Nanog genes, finely tuning pluripotency and differentiation balance in ESCs[34].
+Santaniello et al[35] (2018) demonstrated that a combination of melatonin and vitamin D activates HDAC 1 and the (NAD)-dependent deacetylases Sirtuins 1 and 2 in ASCs.
+The final effect was an inhibition of adipogenic differentiation, even when cells were cultured in a medium able to prime adipogenic differentiation[35].

-Exposure of human amniotic fluid stem cells to DNA methyltransferase (DNMTs) inhibitors, induces cardiomyogenic differentiation via chromatin remodeling, upregulation of cardiac-related genes and repression of HDAC1 expression[36].
-In addition, a combination of DNMT and HDAC inhibitors, counteracts cancer stem cell growth, reducing the tumor mass in mouse mammary tumor models, thus increasing mice survival, and unfolding novel epigenetic-based therapies for drug-resistant breast cancer[37].
-DNA methylation plays a key role in maintaining the undifferentiated state in stem cells by silencing the differentiation genes, being also implicated in somatic cell reprogramming[38,39].
+Exposure of human amniotic fluid stem cells to DNMT inhibitors induces cardiomyogenic differentiation via chromatin remodeling, upregulation of cardiac-related genes and repression of HDAC1 expression[36].
+In addition, a combination of DNMT and HDAC inhibitors counteracts cancer stem cell growth, reducing the tumor mass in mouse mammary tumor models, thus increasing mice survival, and unfolding novel epigenetic-based therapies for drug-resistant breast cancer[37].
+DNA methylation plays a key role in maintaining the undifferentiated state in stem cells by silencing the differentiation genes, and it is also implicated in somatic cell reprogramming[38,39].
 All of these classes of enzymes promote changes in chromatin structure, exerting a crucial role in regulating the balance between pluripotency and differentiation[40].
-On the whole, continuous efforts to unravel epigenetic regulation holds promise for continuous innovation in strategies aiming at controlling stem cell pluripotency and tissue homeostasis.
-MicroRNAs (miRNAs), small non-coding RNAs, have been discovered as regulators of different signaling pathways, as stem cell pluripotency and somatic cell reprogramming[41].
+On the whole, continuous efforts to unravel epigenetic regulation holds promise for continuous innovation in strategies aimed at controlling stem cell pluripotency and tissue homeostasis.
+MicroRNAs (miRNAs), small non-coding RNAs, have been discovered as regulators of different signaling pathways, stem cell pluripotency and somatic cell reprogramming[41].
 The modulation of cell differentiation by miRNAs could be used to treat various kind of diseases, including myocardial infarction, neurodegenerative and muscle diseases[42].
-Moreover, epigenetics mechanisms could unravel many deregulated cellular dynamics, as those involved in cancer, aging and age-related diseases[43] (Figure 1).
+Moreover, epigenetic mechanisms could unravel many deregulated cellular dynamics, as those involved in cancer, aging and age-related diseases[43] (Figure 1).

 IN VITRO MODULATION OF STEM CELL BEHAVIOR